saucedor/E4-Demonstration-of-a-Programming-Paradigm/README.md

 - Cache and memory bandwidth.

 ### Possible Alternative Paradigms
+In response to feedback provided: "Improve the documentation for the other possible solutions, Improve the diagram, as it is not showing how the program works."

 ## Other Possible Solutions: Alternative Paradigms

 Below are other ways to implement the Game of Life, along with their applications and limitations: